jimregan/notes/_posts/2021-06-05-wav2vec-u-notes.md

 The good news is, it runs fine on Colab: [notebook here]({% post_url 2021-05-30-wav2vec-u-cv-swedish-gan %}).

+(By "fine", I mean "with [this patch](https://github.com/pytorch/fairseq/pull/3569) added, running from [this branch](https://github.com/jimregan/fairseq/tree/issue3581) where everything has been moved around."
+Close enough.)

 ## Fin

 I'm still waiting for GAN training to finish, so I can't comment on anything else.